TheSoundOfAIOSR/rg_sound_generation/members/amit/AudioAnnotator/readme.md

 4. Add or remove tags
 5. Save annotation files on disk

-# Installation
+# Installation / Setup

-Python 3.6 or above should work.
+Easy way is to use the [exe](executable/AudioAnnotator.zip) file directly.
+Please let me know if anyone needs a binary for Mac or Linux as well.

+You can also run the python script instead but will need to setup your environment first:

+1. Make sure you have `python 3.6` or above installed along with `pip`
-1. (Optional) Install virtualenv `python -m pip install virtualenv`
+2. (Optional) Install virtualenv `python -m pip install virtualenv`
-1. (Optional) Create a virtual environment `python -m virtualenv venv`
+3. (Optional) Create a virtual environment `python -m virtualenv venv`
-2. (Optional) Activate the environment `venv\Scripts\Activate`
+4. (Optional) Activate the environment `venv\Scripts\Activate`
-3. Install required packages `python -m pip install -r requirements.txt`
+5. Install required packages `python -m pip install -r requirements.txt`
-4. Run the main script `python main.py`
+6. Run the main script `python main.py`

 # UI Components